GigaBlox Nano – 1 Inch GigaBit Ethernet Switch

 Gigabit Ethernet, 1 inch.

-GigaBlox Nano is the most compact solution for Gigabit ethernet currently available, providing 4 GigaBit ethernet ports in 25mm x 25mm footprint.
+GigaBlox Nano is the most compact solution for Gigabit ethernet currently available, providing 4 GigaBit ethernet ports in a 26mm x 26mm footprint.

 GigaBlox Nano in a custom casing.
 Get in touch for more information.

 Transformerless EthernetTransformers provide three performance aspects...